chef/chef-vault/THEORY.md

 server/organization, named 'one' and 'two'.
 I also have two administrators named 'alice' and 'bob'.

-Given a file named `item.json` containin the following:
+Given a file named `item.json` containing the following:

 ```json
 { "foo": "bar" }